jburer/NIST-Crosswalks/README.md

 # NIST Crosswalks

-Several of the NIST risk, security and privacy publications lend themselves *(pretty well)* to a relational data model.
+Several of the NIST risk, security and privacy publications lend themselves *- pretty well -* to a relational data model.
-So, to have more flexibility than the PDFs and xlsx NIST puts out, I laid them out *(with some interpretation, mind you)* and imported them.
+So, to have more flexibility than the PDFs and xlsx NIST puts out, I laid them out *- with some interpretation, mind you -* and imported them.

-The single NIST-Crosswalk.db is stand alone and contains everything.
-In addition the SQL DDL is included, which includes various views.
+The single NIST-Crosswalk.db is stand alone SQLite DB and contains everything.

-The original data (in CSV format) for each is located in the corresponding folders inside the data folder.
+The SQL DDL and the original data (in CSV format, located in the corresponding folders) is included, which also includes various views.

 ## Cybersecurity Framework (CSF) to Security and Privacy Controls (SP 800-53 Rev. 4) to Risk Management Framework (RMF) to Privacy Framework (PF) Crosswalk